CLI Conventions

 Warning

-The same --opt-mode token selects different optimizer algorithms depending on the subcommand, and its default is not uniform.
-Always check the per-subcommand table before copying a recipe.
+The same --opt-mode token selects different algorithms by subcommand, and defaults differ.
+Always check the table before copying a recipe.

 Subcommand